-QUESTIONS 22 - 28 deal with the source(s) of dwelling water for the household.
+QUESTIONS 1-7 deal with the source(s) of drinking water for the household.
 The distance of the source(s) from the dwelling and monies paid in respect of bills are covered.
-Note that Questions 27 and 28 are used to investigate whether the household earns some money from selling water.
+Note that Questions 6 and 7 are used to investigate whether the household earns some money from selling water.

-QUESTIONS 29 - 31 ask about lighting, its source and bill paid in respect of the use of light.
-The main source of fuel for cooking in the household is also catered for.
+QUESTIONS 8 and 9 ask about lighting, its source and bill paid in respect of the use of light.
+The main source of fuel for cooking in the household is also catered for in question 10.
 TAKE NOTE OF SHARED BILLS FOR WATER AND LIGHTING.

-QUESTIONS 32 - 34 deal with sanitation in the dwelling, particularly garbage disposal and costs incurred in its disposal.
+QUESTIONS 11-13 deal with sanitation in the dwelling, particularly garbage disposal and costs incurred in its disposal.
+Code 4 of question 13 refers to what is popularly called "free range".

-PART E. PHYSICAL CHARACTERISTICS OF THE DWELLING.
+PART E. PHYSICAL CHARACTERISTICS OF THE DWELLING

-QUESTIONS 35 - 37.
-If the exterior walls of the dwelling are composed of materials, for instance, one part of the wall is of bamboo, another part of earth and yet another part of concrete, choose the predominant material.
+QUESTIONS 1-3: If the exterior walls of the dwelling are composed of several materials, for instance, one part of the wall is of bamboo, another part of earth and yet another part of concrete, choose the predominant material.

-THE SKETCH.
+THE SKETCH

-A detailed sketch must be drawn of all separate structures or apartments that make up the dwelling, showing all dimensions

-These dimensions may be the length and breath if the building is rectangular or square; the diameter (preferably) or circumference if it is round; and if it has more than 4 sides, that is a polygon, then measure all sides, and try to show angles in the sketch as close to the actual angles used in the dwelling as possible.
+A detailed sketch must be drawn of all separate structures or apartments that make up the dwelling, showing all dimensions.
+These dimensions may be the length and width if the building is rectangular or square; the diameter (preferably) or circumference if it is round; and if it has more than 4 sides, that is a polygon, then measure all sides, and try to show angles in the sketch as close to the actual angles used in the dwelling as possible.